United Rugby Championship: 2021–22

 The tournament consisted of 18 rounds of regular season play, and three rounds of play-offs.
 There were four regional pools: The Irish Shield pool (featuring the four Irish teams), the Welsh Shield pool (featuring the four Welsh teams), the South African Shield pool (featuring the four South African teams) and the Scottish/Italian 'Azzurri/Blue' Shield pool (featuring the two Italian and two Scottish sides).
 Teams play six matches against their regional pool rivals home and away.
 The remaining twelve matches are made up by a single round robin, consisting of an even number of six home and six away matches against all the sides from the other pools.

 The first United Rugby Championship Final was an all-South African derby, ensuring the first ever South African winner of the tournament, the Bulls having narrowly missed out on winning the transitional Pro14 Rainbow Cup competition.
 It also marked the first time in the history of the competition that a Grand final play-off match has not included at least one Irish province, a run of 14 finals.
 The Stormers defeated the Bulls 18–13 in Cape Town.

 2022–23

 The tournament consisted of 21 rounds; 18 rounds of regular season play, followed by three rounds of play-offs.
 The final, held on 27 May 2023, saw Munster defeat defending champions the Stormers by a score of 19–14.

+2023–24

+The tournament again consisted of 21 rounds; 18 rounds of regular season play, followed by three rounds of play-offs.
+The final, saw Glasgow Warriors defeat Bulls 21-16 for their second title, and Scotland's first win in the new URC format.
+For the third successive year, the final was held in South Africa.

+2024-25

+With the now settled format, the final left South Africa as, for the first time in the URC era, the top two seeds both made the final.
+Top seeds Leinster won a record ninth title, but their first of the URC era, with a comprehensive win over the Bulls 32-7 in Croke Park, the third final defeat in four years for the South Africans.
+Leinster became the first team to both top the regular season table, and then win the Grand Final as number one seeds in the URC era.